arakeshmicrosoft/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 ## SYNOPSIS

-Permanently deletes the specified SharePoint Embedded container from the recycle bin.
+Permanently deletes the specified SharePoint Embedded container from the deleted container collection if the Container has no further retention policies applied to it.
 This action cannot be undone.

+> [!WARNING]
+> Deleting a container may cause unexpected issues for the SharePoint Embedded application the Container belongs to and may interrupt usage of the application.

 ## SYNTAX